Madhavaram, West Godavari

-Madhavaram is a village in West Godavari District, Andhra Pradesh, India.
+Madhavaram is a village in West Godavari District of Andhra Pradesh, India.
 It is located approximately 12 km from Tadepalligudem, its mandal town.
-People from surrounding villages call this village as Military Madhavaram because, at least one person from every family in this village has worked or working in military.
+People from surrounding villages call this village as Military Madhavaram because, at least one person from every family in this village has worked or is working in military.
 Around 1200 members from this village participated in first and second world wars.
 Around 91 soldiers died in these wars.
 Joining the military is an ambition for every youth in this village.
-One can find the ruins of that fort in Arugolanu.
+Most of the soldiers from the village belong to the Kapu community.

 Etymology

-Madhavaram Village is named after the Gajapathi King Pusapati Madhava Verma Brahma.

-History

-Formation of this village is dated around 17th century.
-Then king Pusapati Madhava Verma Brahma of Gajapathi dynasty ruling the Deccan and Orissa regions built a fort in Arugolanu village about 6 KM from Madhavaram to protect his kingdom from enemies.
-He deployed soldiers from northern Andhra to this fort and provided them with Agricultural land and housing sites.
-Those soldiers formed the village of Madhavaram.
-One can find the ruins of that fort in Arugolanu even today.
-From then people of this village used to join in military.
-Generation after generation their aim is to serve the nation and protect it from enemies.
-During British Raj, around 1200 soldiers participated in WWI and WWII representing India.
+It has been noted that the Zamindar of Nuzvid gifted the village to one of his fierce soldiers, Vempalli Madhav Rao.
+From then on, the village came to be called Madhavaram.
+And, with many men from the village joining the military, it is also known by the sobriquet 'Military Madhavaram'.

 Demographics

 As of the 2011 Census of India, Madhavaram had a population of 6509.
 The total population constitute, 3212 males and 3297 females with a sex ratio of 1026 females per 1000 males.
 653 children are in the age group of 0–6 years, with sex ratio of 1093.
 The average literacy rate stands at 70.70%.